Changes to KS1 SATs in 2018: what parents need to know

 At the end of Year 2, children take SATs in:

-- English grammar, punctuation and spelling (to be confirmed)
+- English grammar, punctuation and spelling (optional paper, schools can decide whether to use it)

 On 14 September 2017 it was confirmed that the KS1 SATs will be made non-statutory (so schools will be able to choose whether to adminster them or not) from 2023.
 Until then children will continue to be assessed in May during Year 2.